Hemingway App makes your writing concise and correct.

 This is where our freeze dryer comes into play.

-We recently picked up a Harvest Right medium freeze dryer, and this past weekend we’ve collected about eight cups of whey from both yogurt and cream cheese batches.
-On its own, that amount isn’t enough to fully replace my usual whey protein powder, but it is enough to be genuinely useful.
+We recently picked up a Harvest Right medium freeze dryer.
+This past weekend alone, we collected about eight cups of whey from yogurt and cream cheese.
+It’s not enough to replace my usual protein powder, but enough to be genuinely useful.

 Once freeze-dried and powdered, the whey becomes shelf-stable and easy to use.
-I can add it to smoothies, pancake batter, baked goods, or pretty much anything where I want a modest protein boost without reaching for a commercial supplement.
+I can add it to smoothies, pancake batter, or baked goods.
+I can use it in anything I want a modest protein boost without reaching for a commercial supplement.

 Why This Matters

 For me, this isn’t about chasing perfection or becoming fully self-sufficient overnight.
-It’s about reducing waste, using what we already have more intentionally, and understanding our food just a little bit better.
+It’s about reducing waste, using what we have more intentionally, and understanding our food.

 Leave a comment